ColdFusion Markup Language: ColdFusion Components (CFCs)

 CFCs also form the basis of the ability to create web services in CFML.
 A CFC is created in the usual way, and the attribute access="remote" added to any function within the CFC will make that function available to be called as a SOAP-based web service.
 The CFML engine auto-generates a WSDL and creates all the necessary stubs for the web service to function.

+Security updates

+Adobe releases security patches for ColdFusion as needed, typically in response to identified vulnerabilities.
+These updates address critical issues such as arbitrary code execution and security feature bypasses.
+For instance, on December 23, 2024, Adobe released updates for ColdFusion 2023 and 2021 to resolve a critical vulnerability that could lead to arbitrary file system read.

+To stay informed about the latest security updates, users should regularly check Adobe's official ColdFusion security bulletins.
+Additionally, subscribing to Adobe's security notification service ensures timely alerts about new patches and vulnerabilities.
+Implementing these updates promptly is crucial to maintaining the security and integrity of ColdFusion applications.